maersk-recruitment-tasks/01-fullstack-vendor-onboarding/README.md

 ### Backend

 - Expose 1–2 API endpoints to:
-  - Register a new partner
+  - Register a new vendor
-  - Retrieve the list of partners
+  - Retrieve the list of vendors
 - Use simple data persistence:
   - In-memory storage or **SQLite**
 - Supported languages/frameworks: